openstack/openstack-manuals/doc/common/glossary.rst

       The code name for the twenty ninth release of OpenStack.

+   2024.2 Dalmatian

+      The code name for the thirtieth release of OpenStack.

    6to4

       A mechanism that allows IPv6 packets to be transmitted